-For gifted adults and the managers who coach them.
+For gifted adults and those who who coach them.

 One of the first questions I can remember asking myself as a young child was, “why am I the way I am?”
 It’s a question I never stopped asking myself, because this nagging feeling of I don’t fit in here chased me through all my moves as a military brat, and all my jobs as an adult.